Safety of and Immune Response to Dolutegravir in HIV-1 Infected Infants, Children, and Adolescents

-Confirmed HIV-1 infection, defined as positive results from two samples collected at different time points (see protocol for more information)
+- Confirmed HIV-1 infection, defined as positive results from two samples collected at different time points (see protocol for more information)

-> - Participants must belong to one of the ARV exposure groups below:
+- Participant belonged to one of the ARV exposure groups below:

-> - Previously took ARVs for treatment, but not currently taking ARVs:
+- Previously took ARVs for treatment, but not taking ARVs at study screening.

-> - Must have been off treatment for greater than or equal to 4 weeks prior to screening, OR
+- Had been off treatment for greater than or equal to 4 weeks prior to screening, OR

-> - At screening, taking ARVs for treatment but failing.
+- At screening, taking ARVs for treatment but failing.

-> - For participants less than 2 years of age, initiated ARVs for treatment less than 4 weeks prior to screening.
+- For participants less than 2 years of age, initiated ARVs for treatment less than 4 weeks prior to screening.

-> - If an infant has received nevirapine (NVP) as prophylaxis to prevent perinatal transmission, he or she must have not received NVP for at least 14 days prior to enrollment into Stage I or II.
+- If an infant had received nevirapine (NVP) as prophylaxis to prevent perinatal transmission, he or she did not receive NVP for at least 14 days prior to enrollment into Stage I or II.

-> - Parent or legal guardian were able and willing to provide signed informed consent.
+- Parent or legal guardian were able and willing to provide signed informed consent.

-> - Males engaging in sexual activity that could lead to HIV-1 transmission must use a condom.
+- Males engaging in sexual activity that could lead to HIV-1 transmission agreed to use a condom.